carbon-language/carbon-lang/llvm/docs/index.rst

 :doc:`LLVM Testing Infrastructure Guide <TestingGuide>` A reference manual for using the LLVM testing infrastructure.

+:doc:`TestSuiteGuide`
+  Describes how to compile and run the test-suite benchmarks.

 `How to build the C, C++, ObjC, and ObjC++ front end`__ Instructions for building the clang front-end from source.